Calculate the right macronutrient balance using our macro calculator below. Enter your age, gender, height, weight, and activity level to get started.

 This will then give you how many grams you should consume of fat, carbohydrates, and protein to reach your goals.

-IIFYM is an easy-to-follow approach that can be applied to any weight loss plan.
+IIFYM can be an easy-to-follow approach that can be applied to any weight loss plan.
 You simply need to determine how many calories you should consume each day to create a safe caloric deficit that promotes weight loss.

 You then apply the macro calculator to figure out how many grams of each macronutrient you should eat each day.